Lorena Stella Martini

 Italian English Arabic French Spanish

-Lorena Stella Martini works as a Policy Advisor Foreign Policy at ECCO
+Lorena Stella Martini is a Senior Policy Advisor Foreign Policy at ECCO.

-Prior to joining ECCO in October 2023, she worked for three years at the European Council in Foreign Relations (ECFR), where she supported and coordinated the activities of the Rome Office on research, advocacy, and communication; she has collaborated on several occasions with the Italian Institute for International Political Studies (ISPI), and gained professional experience with NGOs.
+Prior to joining ECCO, Lorena worked at the European Council on Foreign Relations (ECFR), where she supported and coordinated the Rome office’s activities in research, advocacy and communication.
+She also collaborated with the Institute for International Policy Studies (ISPI) and gained professional experience with NGOs, both in Italy and abroad.

-In the past few years, Lorena has also authored several publications in the field of international politics, with a focus on the MENA area and a growing interest in the link between geopolitics and foreign policy on one hand, and transition, energy security and climate change on the other.
+In recent years, Lorena has authored several publications in the field of international politics, with a focus on the MENA area and particular attention to the link between geopolitics and foreign policy on the one hand, and transition, energy security and climate change on the other.

 Pubblicazioni di Lorena Stella Martini